-Each Director should furnish to the Company Secretary details of business interests on the lines above of which he/she becomes aware during the course of his/her board membership.
+Each Director should furnish to the Company Secretary details of business interests on the lines above of which they become aware during the course of their board membership.

-Where it is relevant in any matter, which arises, the Directorr should be required to indicate to the Company Secretary the employment and any other business interests of all persons connected with him/her, as defined at above.
+Where it is relevant in any matter, which arises, the Director should be required to indicate to the Company Secretary the employment and any other business interests of all persons connected with them, as defined at above.

-If a member has a doubt as to whether this Code requires the disclosure of an interest of his/her own or of a connected person, that Director should consult the Chairperson.
+If a member has a doubt as to whether this Code requires the disclosure of an interest of their own or of a connected person, that Director should consult the Chairperson.